The Sunk Cost Fallacy: Understanding Sunk Costs

 Sunk cost fallacy definition

-The sunk cost fallacy is the act of continuing to pursue an outcome based solely on a previous investment rather than rational decision-making.
-This investment could be time, money or effort, although the most common tend to be monetary as this is more directly accountable.
+The sunk cost fallacy is a curious aspect of behavioral decision making, the act of continuing to pursue an outcome based solely on a previous investment rather than using more rational decisions.
+This investment could be time, money or effort, although the most common tend to be monetary, as this is more directly accountable.
+Natural human decision processes make it hard to ignore sunk costs

 When we concede to sunk costs we focus on the input rather than the output.
-Despite making the initial investment to achieve a bigger gain, when variables change we set aside this clarity and hold our nerve based solely on the initial investment made.
+Despite making the initial investment to achieve a bigger gain, when variables change we set aside this clarity and hold our nerve based solely on the initial investment made as a form of perceived loss aversion.

 The new invention of cryptocurrency has made it easier than ever for the general public to make investments without even knowing what they are buying.
 Say you invest $500 in the hope that it will double, you may find that it is tempting to hold out even if your investment begins to tumble.
 You may then be further in than you can afford, but you still believe that you cannot withdraw your money.

 A similar example is when companies continue to buy new pieces of equipment, machinery or put money into advertising campaigns.
-Typically, there are bigger investments at stake, investors to please and potential profits to be made.
-This can make it difficult for corporations to back out of these when the predicted outcomes change and a focus may shift to “make it work”.
+Those that study organizational behavior see that, typically, there are bigger investments at stake, investors to please and potential profits to be made.
+But this can still make it difficult for corporations to back out of these when the predicted outcomes change and a focus may shift to “make it work”.

 Sunk costs do not always have to be monetary either, they can also relate to other factors such as time and effort.
 For instance, some people may stay in a relationship for years purely because of the significant amount of time they have spent with each other.
 If two people are not right for each other, then it is easy to succumb to the sunk cost as a reason to stay together.